dimitrietataru/csharpstyle/README.md

   * ✔ Write all accessors single-line or multi-line

-    * Write each accessor on a single line if the accessors are short.
+    * Write both accessors on a single line if the accessors are short.
     * Expand both accessors across multiple lines if the accessors are longer.

         ✔
         ``` csharp
-        bool Enabled { get; set; }
+        bool IsEnabled { get; set; }
         ```
         ``` csharp
-        bool Enabled
+        bool IsEnabled
         {
             get { return this.enabled; }
             set { this.enabled = value; }
         }
         ```
         ``` csharp
-        bool Enabled
+        bool IsEnabled
         {
             get => this.enabled;
             set => this.enabled = value;
         }
         ```
         ``` csharp
-        bool Enabled
+        bool IsEnabled
         {
             get
             {